drduh/gone/README.md

 make test-verbose
 ```

-Test coverage is also available - to generate an HTML report:
+Test coverage is also available - to generate an HTML report (`testCoverage.html`):

 ```
 make cover